 Destruction is prevalent in third-world countries.
 Wherever we see destruction, there is a much deeper "spiritual" problem at work.

 YES, LORD…SEND ME TO THE MISSION FIELD!

 Ministering in a foreign country may seem very exciting.
 We are so eager to shout from the rooftops, "Lord send me!"
 Standing behind a pulpit preaching, teaching, and ministering to God's people, staying in hotels, being catered to and escorted like royalty.
-Feeding starving children, saving lives, seeing the power of God, casting out demons, hearing the cries of repentance, and seeing the power of God changing lives.
+Feeding starving children, saving lives, seeing the power of God, casting out demons, hearing the cries of repentance, and seeing the power of God changing lives is unforgettable.

 All those around you speak another language you cannot understand, and often you cannot communicate as languages change from village to village.
 In one small region, multiple languages are often spoken.
 The people say they understand you, but you soon realize they don't and your words have been twisted to mean something completely different.
 You cannot trust for one moment that people are understanding you as they will always tell you they do.